bojeryd91/bojeryd91.github.io/_pages/index.md

 #  Recent updates:

+## Oct 15, 2025 -- Norges Bank WP out
+The latest version of Should I stay or should I go? can be found at [https://www.norges-bank.no/en/news-events/publications/Working-Papers/2025/wp-132025/][https://www.norges-bank.no/en/news-events/publications/Working-Papers/2025/wp-132025/]

 ## Jan 24, 2025 -- Revise and resubmit at the Journal of Monetary Economics
 My paper with Björn, Dany, and Roine -- The housing wealth effect: Evidence from quasi-experimental evidence -- is R&R at the JME.
 Let's dig in!